-This is a change from the current rule for inheritance tax, under which a non-dom is deemed UK domiciled if they have been UK resident for at least 17 of the 20 tax years then ending.
+This is a change from the previous rule for inheritance tax, under which a non-dom was deemed UK domiciled if they had been UK resident for at least 17 of the 20 tax years then ending.

 Double tax treaties may apply and could have an impact on this.